Admission rounds and spring semester availability

 - Non-EU/EEA citizens should not apply to the second round as there will not be enough time to apply for and receive the required residence permit

-Are you a bachelor's applicant in your last year of upper secondary studies?
+Are you applying for bachelor's and in your last year of upper secondary studies?

 In order to be eligible for and compete for places in bachelor's level courses and programmes, you must have completed your upper secondary education and received your final school grades.

 If you're in your final year of studies, we suggest that you don't apply for admission to the first round for autumn semester.
-Selection occurs in April and, as you won't have finished your studies, you won't have final grades and a merit rating to use to compete for places.
+Selection is in April and, as you won't have finished your studies, you won't have final grades and a grade point average to use to compete for places.

 What you can do is one of the following:

-- If you're a citizen of an EU/EEA country or Switzerland, you can apply for courses and programmes taught in English at the bachelor's level in the second round.
-Because selection takes place in July, you should have your final school grades available so that you can compete for places.
+- If you're a citizen of an EU/EEA country or Switzerland, you can apply for courses and programmes in the second round.
+Selection is in July and you should have your final school grades available to compete for places.

 - All students can wait and apply for the first round for the following spring semester admission.
 Please note that there are fewer courses and programmes offered with a spring semester start.